jpswade/jpswade.github.io/_posts/2010-10-06-how-do-you-store-your-passwords.md

 [There is no way to password protect Outlook on startup](http://office.microsoft.com/en-gb/outlook-help/password-protect-outlook-HA001113851.aspx), so I would not recommend using it to store your passwords.

-If you don&#8217;t have Microsoft office, don&#8217;t worry, there are better options for free.
+If you don't have Microsoft office, don't worry, there are better options for free.

 For years I used a piece of software called [SafeSex](http://wayback.archive.org/web/20100915030740/http://www.nullsoft.com/free/safesex).
 Created _Nullsoft_ by the authors of [Winamp](http://www.winamp.com/) (a popular windows media player), it offered a free solution to safely and security save important information.
-It&#8217;s a bit like an encrypted, password protected notepad.
+It's a bit like an encrypted, password protected notepad.

 It worked well for me for many years but things have moved on.
 It was never released as a mainstream product and the code was never maintained.
 There has not been an update in many years and it lacks any improvement.

 [KeePass](http://keepass.info/) (recommended) focuses on one thing, storing your passwords safely and securely.
-It&#8217;s actively maintained and does the job very well.
+It's actively maintained and does the job very well.

 Be careful how you store your passwords.

-If you don&#8217;t store them securely, you can very quickly become an easy target.
+If you don't store them securely, you can very quickly become an easy target.
 However, using one of the above methods should help prevent such issues.